Modifying gravity with the Aether: an alternative to Dark Matter: The non-relativistic regime: Newtonian and MONDian limit

 \section{The non-relativistic regime: Newtonian and MONDian limit}

 Having established our general theory, we can now explore its properties in various different regimes.
 We start in the static, weak field, non-relativistic limit.
 We must expand both the metric and vector field around a fixed, Minkowski space background.
-The constraint equation very clearly fixes the zeroth order contribution of the vector field to be $A^{\alpha(0)}=\delta^{\alpha}_0$.
-Hence we have
+We choose to use the Newtonian (or Poisson) gauge for which the metric takes the form: